Skip to content Skip to footer

 The Psychology Behind the Delusion

-Survivorship bias: The few fintechs that did successfully navigate regulatory challenges (Paytm getting a payments bank licence, for instance) become the reference cases.
+Survivorship bias: The few fintechs that did successfully navigate regulatory challenges become the reference cases.
 The hundreds that got shut down quietly are invisible.

-Aesthetic confidence: This is the most insidious one.
-When your product looks premium and your brand feels premium, it’s easy to convince yourself (and your board) that you’ve built something real.
+Aesthetic confidence: When your product looks premium and your brand feels premium, it’s easy to convince yourself that you’ve built something real.
 Design becomes a proxy for substance.
 The matte-black card feels legitimate, so the business must be legitimate.

 In India’s fintech bubble, aesthetic quality became a proxy for business quality.
 VCs funded vibes.
 The RBI didn’t care about vibes.